 On The Road to Emmaus

-“And it happened that while they were conversing and debating, Jesus himself drew near and walked with them, but their eyes were presented from recognizing him.” (from Luke 24:13-35)
+“And it happened that while they were conversing and debating, Jesus himself drew near and walked with them, but their eyes were prevented from recognizing him.”

-This haunting gospel sounds familiar to us on many levels, because it has within it many of the elements of the Mass!
+This haunting gospel sounds familiar to us on many levels because it has within it all the elements of the Mass!
 Luke is, in fact, describing not only what happened that first evening after the Resurrection, but what happened at an early Christian worship service.
 Let’s look at a few elements of the story and see if they aren’t familiar to us.

 Jesus breaks bread with the disciples.
 The disciples offer hospitality to the stranger as night approaches, and Jesus accepts.
 This is the offertory of the Mass.
 Notice the wording as Jesus breaks bread is exactly the same as the last supper and at the consecration: "he took the bread, said the blessing, broke it and gave it to them."
 Sound familiar?
 This is the Liturgy of the Eucharist, the same prayers that were being said in the first century.
 Jesus then disappears from sight.
 Where has he gone?
 He is still there--He is now to be found in the Eucharist itself.
 He has disappeared into the bread.

 The disciples rush back to Jerusalem.
 Having heard the good news that Jesus is alive, the disciples can’t wait to return, even though it is late and the distance is long!
 This is the sending at the end of Mass.
 In the same way, we are sent forth after hearing Jesus speak to us and receiving his Body and Blood to really be his disciples in the world.
 Alleluia!